open-telemetry/opentelemetry-collector-contrib/receiver/vcenterreceiver/documentation.md

 >>>>>>> 3b49a7bd3c (Fixed dual attribute, generated tests)
 ### vcenter.datacenter.disk.space

-The amount of space in the datacenter.
+The amount of available and used disk space in the datacenter.

 | Unit | Metric Type | Value Type | Aggregation Temporality | Monotonic |
 | ---- | ----------- | ---------- | ----------------------- | --------- |